August-B-F/Chatbotium/README.md

 # Chat Bot

-A lightweight, web-based chatbot built on top of OpenAI’s “Davinci” engine—created just before ChatGPT’s public launch.
+A lightweight, web-based chatbot built on top of OpenAI’s Davinci engine, created just before ChatGPT’s public launch.
 It loads a simple HTML/CSS/JS interface, sends your messages to the OpenAI API, and displays Jarvis’s (often snarky) replies in real time.

 > **Warning:**
 > This was a proof-of-concept built in late 2022.
 The OpenAI API endpoints, authentication scheme, and usage quotas may have changed since then.
 You will likely need to update the fetch URL, parameters, and your API key to get it working again.